The area integral and boundary values of octonion-valued monogenic functions: Introduction and Statement of Results

 Equations (2) such that each component $f_j,\; j\geq 0$, is harmonic, are called the Generalized Cauchy-Riemann systems (GCR) - see Stein and Weiss \cite[pp. 231-234]{SteWe}.
 More general systems

-with constant matrices $A_j$ and $B$ were considered, in different context, by Evgrafov \cite{Evg}.
+with constant matrices $A_j, \; j=0,1,\ldots ,n,$ and $B$ were considered, in different context, by Evgrafov \cite{Evg}.

-Following the insight of Calder\'on, Stein and Weiss have proved that for any GCR system there exists a nonnegative index $p_0<1$ such that $|F|^p$ is a subharmonic function for all $p\geq p_0$.
+Following the insight of Calder\'on, Stein and Weiss have proved that for any GCR system $F$ there exists a nonnegative index $p_0<1$ such that $|F|^p$ is a subharmonic function for all $p\geq p_0$.
 In particular, it is known \cite[p.
 234]{SteWe} that for the M. Riesz system in $\mathbb{R}^n $,

 the exact value is $p_0=(n-2)/(n-1)$.
-The same assertion is valid for system (2)-(3) in $\mathbf{R}^8$; namely, it has been proven in \cite{KheTep} that for the octonion-valued monogenic functions, that is, for the solutions of system (2)-(3),
+Due to the non-associativity of the octonions, this statement is not immediately obvious for the latter.
+However, the same assertion is valid for system (2)-(3) in $\mathbf{R}^8$ as well; namely, it has been proven in \cite{KheTep} that for the octonion-valued monogenic functions, that is, for the solutions of system (2)-(3),

 As Stein and Weiss have noticed (ibid., p.
 233) the inequality $p_0<1$ allows one to develop a substantive theory of the Hardy spaces for the corresponding systems (2), in our case for octonionic monogenic functions.
-It is also important in many other problems, see, e.g., \cite{CatKheTep}.
+This inequality is also important for many other problems, see, e.g., applications in \cite{CatKheTep}.